 Radiation is the use of focused beams of photons and/or electrons to destroy or damage cancer cells.
 Treatment is delivered using a Linear Accelerator (external beam) or High-Dose Rate (internal or brachytherapy) machine.
 Radiation is often used alone or in combination with Surgery and Chemotherapy to treat a specific area of the body where cancer has grown.
 It can also be used to alleviate the pain or other symptoms caused by advanced cancer.

 The use of radiation technology has been provided at Hamilton Medical Center since 1975 and services relocated to the Judd Radiation Center (Burkett Building) in 1989.
+Judd Radiation Center is now located on the first floor of Peeples Cancer Institute.

 Today HCI provides radiation therapy for all types of adult cancers and is a vital service to our local community.